Editor’s Note: This post was updated on September 7, 2018, for accuracy and comprehensiveness. It was originally published on February 8, 2017

 As always, there are two sides to a story.
 First off, let’s take a look at the argument that it’s the quantity of calories you consume that matters.

 A calorie refers to the energy that your body needs to perform vital bodily processes and functions, whether voluntary or not.
 The operative word here is energy.

-Whether you’ve been dozing off for hours or trekking the Himalayas, you are in a constant state of burning calories.
-This is often referred to as an individual's’ basal metabolic rate (BMR) or metabolism in general.
+Whether you’ve been dozing off for hours or trekking the Himalayas, you are constantly using energy.
+This is often referred to as an individual’s’ basal metabolic rate (BMR) or metabolism in general.
 Your BMR is the amount of calories that your body burns — from your heart to your kidneys to your leg muscles —within 24 hours, even if you’re at rest.

 If you could ask a physicist to describe the relationship between calories and weight loss, consider this tweet by astrophysicist Neil deGrasse Tyson:

 A WeightLoss book written by Physicists would be 1 sentence long:”Consume calories at a lower rate than your body burns them”

 — Neil deGrasse Tyson (@neiltyson) January 12, 2011